McGolrick Park: Features

 The classical brick and limestone Shelter Pavilion was built in 1910 by Helmle and Huberty.
 It was designated a New York City Landmark in 1966 and listed on the National Register of Historic Places in 1980.
-It was rehabilitated in 1985 when founder of Friends of McGolrick Park and at the time Greenpoint Community Coalition Leader Patricia Tambakis saw the decay (graffiti, broken bottles and litter) of the park while visiting with her child.
-She and other moms and members of the community started a petition to have the pavilion renovated.They planted flowers and shrubs etc. She applied for grants in order to restore and preserve the park so that everyone could enjoy the green space again.
+It was rehabilitated in 1985 when founder of Friends of McGolrick Park and at the time Greenpoint Community Coalition Leader Patricia Tambakis saw the decay (graffiti, broken bottles, and litter) of the park while visiting with her child.
+She and other mothers and members of the community started a petition to have the pavilion renovated.They planted flowers, shrubs, etc. She applied for grants to restore and preserve the park so that everyone could enjoy the green space again.

 West of the pavilion stands a bronze winged victory figure created by Carl Augustus Heber in 1923.
-The monument honors the 150 residents of Greenpoint, Brooklyn who fought in World War I. The statue depicts a female allegorical figure, holding aloft a modified laurel, a symbol of victory, and in her right hand supporting a large palm frond, a symbol of peace.
+The monument honors the 150 residents of Greenpoint, Brooklyn, who fought in World War I. The statue depicts a female allegorical figure holding aloft a modified laurel, a symbol of victory, and with her right hand supporting a large palm frond, a symbol of peace.
 The granite pedestal is inscribed with the names of battle sites in France.
 The monument was commissioned at a cost of $7,300 by the Greenpoint Memorial Association.

 The Monitor and the Merrimac is a sculpture by Antonio de Filippo, which commemorates the Battle of the Monitor and Merrimack.
 The USS Monitor was built nearby at the Continental Iron Works in Greenpoint and outfitted at the Brooklyn Navy Yard.